spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 #### 6.3.1.2 Path-based URL forwarding

 Our initial approach is to attach the generated session ID to the path of the URL.
-For example, we assign a session ID of `123456` to the URL `spacecraft-repl.com/123456`.
+For example, we assign a session ID of `123456` to the URL `domain.com/123456`.
 With this, every session can be identified by their path name.
-However, the problem is that assets like JavaScript or CSS files that are requested via the root path will not automatically receive the session ID as part of its path name.
-For instance, a client's request to fetch `/main.js` will not contain the session ID, and since it does not match `/123456`, the request will fail.
+However, the problem is that assets like JavaScript, CSS files or Socket.io connections that are requested via the root path will not automatically receive the session ID as part of its path name.
+For instance, a client's request to fetch `/main.js` will omit the session ID, so our reverse proxy will be confused as to which session that has an ID of `"main.js"`, thus the request will fail.

 ![path forwarding](https://docs.google.com/drawings/d/e/2PACX-1vSXRH02roO9RBQITOtlheiN8qaanmQx-IPmv6ThmfzAB6-eRcTPobjm0UGARUUORfb27TdBeXcKYf78/pub?w=1440&h=810)
 > An absence of session ID following the root path leads to confusion in our reverse proxy

-There are certainly ways to get around this issue.
+In fact, there are ways to get around this issue.
 The first solution is to add some client-side logic to modify requests to include the session ID.
 For example, changing the request of `/main.js` to `/123456/main.js` enables our reverse proxy to capture the session ID and to forward it accordingly.

 The second solution is to read the `Referer` header of each request to obtain the previous URL that includes the session ID.
-With the session ID obtained, our reverse proxy server can forward the request to its destination container.
+With the session ID obtained, our reverse proxy server can forward the request to the appropriate destination container.

 However, we chose not to go with this approach as it leads to unnecessary complexity in the client-side code.
 Furthermore, the `Referer` header may not always give us the expected URL that contains the session ID, particularly when working with Socket.io.
 Since directly solving these problems require some degree of request manipulation, we opt for the approach of subdomain forwarding due to its simplicity.

 #### 6.3.1.3 Subdomain forwarding
-To get around this issue, we decide to work with subdomains instead.
-Essentially, the session ID will be a part of the hostname instead of the path.
-For instance, a session ID of `123456` forms a subdomain URL of `123456.spacecraft-repl.com`.
-This ensures that the session ID can be read from the hostname, preventing any path changes from confusing our reverse proxy server like `123456.spacecraft-repl.com/main.js`.
+Through the use of subdomains, the session ID will be a part of the hostname instead of the path.
+For instance, a session ID of `123456` forms a subdomain URL of `123456.domain.com`.
+This ensures that the session ID can be read from the hostname, preventing any path changes from confusing our reverse proxy server like `123456.domain.com/main.js`.

 ![subdomain forwarding](https://docs.google.com/drawings/d/e/2PACX-1vTcPVwBQa001D2GXjI30Xf0J5I9lTFS5_-i3wjumIieVXpWjwC6u8Qt_3zA6eDJufH00NCk3jyOUMGz/pub?w=1440&h=810)
 > With subdomains, the session ID is always read from the hostname, and it is never lost even if the path changes